 Content of the Parish Registers may include names and addresses of individuals receiving the sacraments, date and church where received, sponsors attending, parents' names, clergy attending and communicant status.
-A brief history of the congregation may also be included.

-The Bishop's Office is the Office of Record for Parish Registers belonging to congregations which have been closed.
+A brief history of the congregation may be included.
+The Bishop's Office is Office of Record for Parish Registers belonging to closed congregations.
 Active congregations are the Offices of Record for their own Parish Registers.
 These policies and procedures apply to all having responsibility for the maintenance and care of Parish Registers.

-Access to Parish Registers is restricted for a period of 80 years from date of creation to the Bishop, his delegates (including but not limited to the Bishop Suffragan, the Bishop's Administrative Assistant, the Chancellor, the Episcopal clergy involved in the canonical procedures and the Archivist/Records Manager), the individual or individuals named in the record as having received the sacrament, the parents of the subject if the subject is a minor and government agencies (such as Social Security) who present a signed release from the individual whose record is requested.
+Access to Parish Registers is restricted for 80 years from date of creation to the Bishop, his delegates (including but not limited to the Bishop's Executive Assistant, Chancellor, the Episcopal clergy involved in the canonical procedures and the Archivist/Records Manager), the individual or individuals named in the record as having received the sacrament, the parents of the subject if the subject is a minor and government agencies (such as Social Security) that present a signed release from the individual whose record is requested.
+An exception may be made - at the discretion of the Archivist with the advice of the Bishop and/or the Chancellor - for the immediate family of an individual named in the record if that individual is deceased.